nuranaskarov/numbaz/README.md

 # Numbaz

-Numbaz is a Java library that converts a numeric string that represents a whole natural number into their written Azerbaijani equivalents.
+Numbaz is a Java library that converts a numeric string that represents a whole natural number into its written Azerbaijani equivalent.

 No external dependencies.